nancyadam24/NancyItems/README.md

 # NancyItems
-My own non-complete website related to buying men's and women's fashion items.
+My own first and non-complete website related to buying men's and women's fashion items.
+I intend to rebuild it from scratch with the aim of making it responsive and with better technologies.

 ## Features